-Consequently, a new approach is needed to implement a real Atkinson cycle on aspirated and supercharged engines.
-In order to realize a strict Atkinson cycle - i.e. shortened compression and extended expansion - a special crankshaft drive is proposed which permits geometrically different strokes for compression and expansion.
+For these reasons, a new approach is needed to implement a real Atkinson cycle on aspirated and supercharged engines.
+In order to realize a strict Atkinson cycle - i.e. shortened compression and extended expansion - a special crankshaft drive is proposed, which permits geometrically different strokes for compression and expansion.

-The analysis of the simulation results for the implementation of such Atkinson cycles on aspirated engines with an asymmetrical crank drive shows that a 15% increase in IFCE can be achieved.
+The analysis of the simulation results for the implementation such Atkinson cycles on aspirated engines with an asymmetrical crank drive shows that a 15% increase of IFCE can be achieved.